Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 - Editing savefiles to adjust stats/items for characters (likely only for DS1)
 - Allowing users to add support for other games to the organizer themselves
-- Compact version with smaller buttons to reduce window size
 - Dark Mode

 ## Troubleshooting